kanghuawu/rendezvous/README.md

-# rendezvous
+# leadership board
-Rendezvous is a Web Application for volunteers document their visits with the Elderly
+a server that manages leadership board querying